 Finally, the students are ready to start creating their final drafts.
 This portion is where I get creative.

-Sometimes my students make mini-books, sometimes we create a paper poem quilt, other times we make poetry pockets…there are so many options, which is part of what I love.
+Sometimes my students make mini-books.
+Other times we create a paper poem quilt.
+Some years we make the poetry pockets.
+There are so many options that it is easy to differentiate!
+That is part of what I love.

-To be honest, my favorite tends to be the tab book because it is so easy to organize and is great for sharing during our winter poetry tea (which comes right before our winter party…because the last day before break is rough.)
+To be honest, my favorite tends to be the tab book because it is so easy to organize.
+Plus, it is great for sharing during our winter poetry tea.
+We hold this annual celebration the same week as our holiday party.
+What can I say, we are gluttons for punishment!

 There you have it!
 A fun easy way to incorporate all the holiday excitement into the weeks between breaks.